 (Cuban, born 1956)

-Alonso-Rodríguez was born in Havana, Cuba and moved to Miami, Florida with his aunt and uncle in 1966.
-He is a self-taught artist.
-He was honored with a Washington State Governor's Arts and Heritage Award in 2019, awarded by Governor Jay Inslee.
+Alonso-Rodríguez was born in Havana, Cuba and moved to Miami, Florida with his aunt and uncle at age ten.
+He was based in Seattle for forty years, from 1982 to 2022.
+He is an activist for social justice and inclusion in the arts.
+In 2019, he was honored with a Washington State Governor's Arts and Heritage Award in 2019.
+He served on the Seattle Arts Commission and the Seattle Public Art Advisory Committee.